 Soapbox Derby!
 A Parade!
 Pinewood Racers & More!

-*KIDS EVENT!* Bring a handheld mini Pinecar and race it on the official wooden track.
+*KIDS ONLY!* Bring a handheld mini Pinecar and race it on the official wooden track.
 Pinecars have specific size and weight requirements and start from a block of wood.
+Decorate it yourself.
+Based off Boy Scouts mini cars.
 You can buy starter kits at most craft shops and on amazon.

 Mini Pinecars Info & Pics